ntzm/RedditGuesser/README.md

 ### In the near future:

-- Have the option to add more subreddits for an extra challenge
-- Add loading thing
 - Add some kind of cool logo thing
+- Add a link to the post after answering

 ### In the distant future: